 UML offers a way to visualize a system's architectural blueprints in a diagram, including elements such as:[6]

-Although originally intended for object-oriented design documentation, UML has been extended to a larger set of design documentation (as listed above),[22] and been found useful in many contexts.[23]
+Although originally intended for object-oriented design documentation, UML has been extended to a larger set of design documentation (as listed above),[22] and has been found useful in many contexts.[23]

 It is important to distinguish between the UML model and the set of diagrams of a system.
 A diagram is a partial graphic representation of a system's model.
 The set of diagrams need not completely cover the model and deleting a diagram does not change the model.
 The model may also contain documentation that drives the model elements and diagrams (such as written use cases).